Jul 30, 2013

 The cloud hasn’t always been the ideal choice for performing large, resource-intensive workloads.
 Scenarios that require high disk I/O and large amounts of compute resources are generally better suited for physical, dedicated servers.
 While the automation and self-service capabilities of the cloud are valuable, the virtualization layer can take up space that could be used to process your workload.
-The bare-metal cloud offers a best-of-both-worlds approach – a dedicated environment without the overhead of virtualization, but without sacrificing the flexibility of the cloud (tweet this).
+The bare-metal cloud offers a best-of-both-worlds approach – a dedicated environment without the overhead of virtualization, but without sacrificing the flexibility of the cloud.

 Bare-metal servers do not run a hypervisor and are not virtualized, and can be delivered on a cloud-like service model.
 This balances the scalability of the cloud with the performance capabilities found in monthly dedicated server hosting plans.
 The hardware is fully dedicated to the customer, including any additional storage that may be required.
 Bare-metal instances can be provisioned and decommissioned as needed, providing access to high-performance dedicated servers on demand.
 Depending on the application and use case, a single bare-metal server can support greater workloads than multiple similarly sized VMs.